 Fuel cards were first introduced in 2007 with a view to reforming the subsidies system and curbing large-scale smuggling.

-Iran's economy has been battered ever since US President Donald Trump withdrew from the 2015 nuclear agreement between world powers and Iran and reimposed punishing unilateral sanctions.
+Iran's economy has been battered ever since US President Donald Trump withdrew from the landmark 2015 nuclear agreement between world powers and Iran and reimposed punishing unilateral sanctions.

 The rial has plummeted in value against the US dollar, inflation is now running at more than 40 percent and the International Monetary Fund projects that the troubled economy will contract by nine percent this year and stagnate in 2020.